-Late last year, Hasbro released the Furby Connect, which uses an Internet-connected mobile app to interact with the world around it.
+In 2016, Hasbro released the Furby Connect, which used an Internet-connected mobile app to interact with the world around it.
 UK consumer group Which?, working with security consulting firm Context, warned that a lack of robust security measures made it possible to hack into the toy and use it as a surveillance device.

 Do you happen to be sitting on a Furby with a misprinted label?
 Get yourself to eBay, where special edition Furbies with misprinted labels have been known to sell for as much as $500.

 Hasbro wasn’t content to stop at regular old Furbies.
-Oh, no. Among special Furbies put out between 1998 and 2002 were Wizard Furby, Santa Furby, Jester Furby, President Furby, Kid Cuisine Furby, and Hi-C Furby.
+Among the special Furbies debuting between 1998 and 2002 were Wizard Furby, Santa Furby, Jester Furby, President Furby, Kid Cuisine Furby, and Hi-C Furby.
 In 2015, Hasbro released an $80 Star Wars tie-in called “Furbacca.”

 And that point wasn’t 1998, but 2016, when Bob Weinstein announced at the American Film Market that The Weinstein Company was working on a live-action/CGI hybrid about the furry little creatures.
 “We think that this can resonate as a four-quadrant film.
 It can’t just be a 90-minute commercial,” said Hasbro executive Stephen Davis.